Introduction

 Lock type: ACCESS EXCLUSIVE (blocks all operations)

-TRUNCATE TABLE acquires an ACCESS EXCLUSIVE lock, blocking all operations (reads and writes) on the table.
-Unlike DELETE, TRUNCATE cannot be batched or throttled, making it unsuitable for large tables in production environments.
+TRUNCATE TABLE acquires an ACCESS EXCLUSIVE lock, blocking all reads and writes on the table.
+Unlike DELETE, it cannot be batched or throttled, making it risky on large tables in production.

 TRUNCATE TABLE users;